rastersoft/tabletwm/README.md

 * BLANK 1 1: when a key is bigger that one possition, the other possitions that it occupies must be filled with BLANK 1 1 commands.
 * KEYSYM W H keysym: *keysym* is a keysym definition, availables in /usr/include/xkbcommon/xkbcommon-keysyms.h, but removing the XKB_KEY_ part.
+* KEY W H letter: *letter* is an UTF-8 character.
+Since a lot of keysym numbers are the same than its UTF-8 character, this can work for them (but be careful, it doesn't work for all, only for very common characters).
 * KEYSYMTEXT W H keysym text: first, a keysym definition (like in KEYSYM), followed by a text that will be displayed in the key.
 Useful for non-graphic keys like function ones (F1 to F12).
 * TAB W H: has no params.
 Creates a TAB key.
 * SPACE W H: has no params.
 Creates a SPACE key.